Sous Vide or Instant Pot?

 - Highly Versatile Functions – As you can see from the above list, an Instant Pot can replace a multitude of kitchen appliances in one neat bundle.

-- Food Versitility – With all the different cooking functions, you can cook all cuts of meat with an Inside Pot.
+- Food Versitility – With all the different cooking functions, you can cook whole meals in an Instant Pot.

 - Energy Saving – Highly efficient insulation paired with fast cooking times allows this to save on energy costs and use, making this an economical method of cooking.